MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsShiftsPolicy.md

 ### -AccessType
 Indicates the Teams access type granted to the user.
 Today, only unrestricted access to Teams app is supported.
 Use 'UnrestrictedAccess_TeamsApp' as the value for this setting, or is set by default.
 For Teams Off Shift Access Control, the option to show the user a blocking dialog message is supported.
-Once user accepts this message, it is audit logged and user has usual access to Teams.
+Once the user accepts this message, it is audit logged and the user has usual access to Teams.
 Set other off shift warning message-specific settings to configure off shift access controls for the user.

 ```yaml
 Type: String